Doctor of Nursing Practice—Family Nurse Practitioner Degree Program Graduate Studies

 Faculty

-The UC Davis Nursing Science and Health-Care Leadership Graduate Group includes a wide cross-section of academic disciplines with faculty from the Betty Irene Moore School of Nursing as well as UC Davis Health System and other UC Davis schools, colleges, and departments.
-Within the graduate group faculty are experts in nursing, medicine, health informatics, nutrition, biostatistics, public health and other fields.
+The UC Davis Nursing Science and Health-Care Leadership Graduate Group includes a wide cross-section of academic disciplines with faculty from the Betty Irene Moore School of Nursing as well as UC Davis Health and other UC Davis schools, colleges, and departments.
+Within the graduate group faculty are experts in nursing, medicine, health informatics, nutrition, pharmacy, biostatistics, public health and various clinical specialties.